 4. How do hurricane shutters work?

 Hurricane shutters protect the vulnerable spots of your home or business.
-You can use them to protect your windows, doors, lanais, and more.
+You can use them as hurricane window protection, as well as for protection for your doors, lanais, and more.
 Because they are impact resistant they will block flying objects and debris from hitting and damaging your home’s openings.
 This will prevent damage to glass, doors, screens, etc. It will also prevent water intrusion into your home.

 5. When do you need to use hurricane shutters?

 Always trust the experts when determining when to put up storm shutters.

 The National Hurricane Center (NHC) is the go to source.
 The NHC recommends that you put hurricane shutters up when a hurricane or tropical watch is issued for your area.
 A watch is typically issued 48 hours before.